 Korea Institute Scholarships for the Harvard Summer School-Korea Program

-Date of Deadline: January 25, 2024 via an email application
+Date of Deadline: January 29, 2026 via an email application

-To apply:
+To Apply:

-*Please also mention if you will ask to be considered for the Mignone Center for Career Success Summer Funding for HSS.
-This will be asked on the HSS program application.
-And if not, why not.
-This year, MCS will ask students to indicate their interest in being considered for MCS funding directly on the online HSS program application due Jan 25.
+*Please also note if you plan to request Harvard Summer School (HSS) funding from the Harvard College Summer Funding Opportunities Office (SFO), located in the Mignone Center for Career Success.
+This question will be asked on the actual online HSS-Korea program application and is a check box.
+If not, why not?
+SFO will ask students to indicate their interest in being considered for SFO funding directly on the online HSS-Korea program application due Jan 29.
 You will not need a separate application on CARAT.
-You may apply and (possibly receive) funding from both the Korea Institute and the Mignone Center for Career Success (MCS) for HSS.
-Please make sure on your KI scholarship application to note if you will ask to be considered for MCS funding for HSS.
+You may apply and (possibly receive) funding from both the Korea Institute and the Summer Funding Opportunities Office (SFO) for HSS.
+Please make sure on your KI scholarship application to note if you will have/have requested SFO funding for HSS (via the check box).

-The 2024 HSS-Korea budget is now attached below.
+The 2026 HSS-Korea Program budget is attached below.
 These items should be emailed to: Catherine Glover cglover@fas.harvard.edu by the deadline for the Harvard Summer School-Korea Program.
 This is the very same deadline as the online Harvard Summer School Abroad Program Application deadline.
-You must inform the Institute if you receive any other award for this proposal after you submit this application.
-These scholarships are only available to Harvard undergraduates.
+You must inform the Institute if you receive any other funding award for this proposal after you submit this application.

 Contact Info: Catherine Glover, cglover@fas.harvard.edu

-Harvard College Summer Funding Policy 2024
+Harvard College Summer Funding Policy 2026

-Harvard College prioritizes the wide distribution of Summer funding to ensure that as many undergraduate students as possible can have a meaningful summer experience.
-For funded Summer 2024 experiences, students may only apply Harvard University funding to one Summer experience, regardless of duration of time (ex. only four weeks or a part-time effort). *Co-funding between multiple sources of funding is permitted only if the funding jointly supports the same Summer experience.
+For funded Summer 2026 experiences, students may only apply Harvard University funding to one Summer experience*, regardless of duration of time (ex. only four weeks or a part-time effort).
+Co-funding between multiple sources of funding is discouraged and only permitted if the funding jointly supports the same Summer experience.

 Failure to adhere to the Harvard College Summer funding policy may result in a student being referred to the Administrative Board or Honor Council.